 Introducing the New Dog

 Congratulations on your new dog!
 You may be wondering how to make the introduction to your home and its house rules a smooth one.
 Start by making sure your dog is not too excited when he enters your home and maybe take him for a little walk to spend some excess energy.
 Have all supplies set up: bed, water, and toys.
 Then give him a leash-guided tour of his new home.
 Take him in the yard to let him sniff and encourage him to use the bathroom.
 Before you let him or her loose in the house, make sure all doors and windows are securely closed and breakables are stored out of reach.
 Start on your new routine of exercising, training and feeding so he learns how he is expected to behave.
+Also, please be understanding of the transition your new pet may be going through and that it could take a couple of week before he realizes that he is home and settle into his routine.

 If you have another pet, introduce them slowly.
 If you already have a dog, make the introduction on neutral ground, so your “old” dog won’t feel like he needs to defend his territory.
 Take them on a walk together.